 Read more: Planning solutions to overlooking issues

 An infill house is bound to have some effect on its neighbours in reducing the light to their windows and perhaps to their gardens.

 There’s a fine line between what’s a reasonable level of overshadowing and what’s not.
 Look at the neighbouring houses carefully to see where the windows of the main rooms are.

 If the main living room or kitchen windows are on the side of the house, you might have to site the new house a little farther from the boundary to ensure it won’t restrict light too much.

 In the same way, a new house could be regarded as overbearing if it’s too close to another.
 Although no one has a right to a ‘view’, planners do get concerned about the more nebulous concept of ‘outlook’.

 Where a house enjoys an open outlook, hemming it in with a new house might be seen as being harmful to the amenities of the occupants.

 Infill sites are often narrow, making it difficult to provide adequate access, on-site turning (where necessary) and parking.

-An integral garage can save space, and sometimes it’s possible to share a drive with a neighbour, if they are the ones selling the plot.
+An integral garage can save space, and sometimes it’s possible to share a drive with a neighbour.

 Parking requirements are less onerous these days and in central areas of towns, where there’s good public transport available, on a really small plot it might be possible to build without any on-site parking at all.